 I try whenever possible to release my game code and development tools as open source.
-All of the Run Hello games have been based on one of the following two open source codebases:
+In addition to the source links on the game pages on this site, I have released several standalone codebases:

 - Jumpcore, based on the code from “Jumpman” and “iJumpman” and used for “Drumcircle”.
 This is a simple C/C++ framework noteworthy mostly for working out of the box on Mac, Windows, Linux, iOS, Android and WebOS.